FilipNest/Stripytext/README.md

 # Stripytext

 Stripytext is a little bit of JavaScript that gives your HTML font stripes.
-It's probably been done better elsewhere.
+It should work with any font/style.

 ![Stripytext](http://filipnest.com/stripytext/demoimage.png)